RedPitaya/RedPitaya/fpga/README.md

 This document is used as reference: http://www.wiki.xilinx.com/Linux+GPIO+Driver

 By providing GPIO/LED details in the device tree, it is possible to access LEDs using a dedicated kernel interface.
-NOTE: only LED 8 and LED 9 support this interface for now.

 To show CPU load on LED 9 use:
 ```bash
 echo heartbeat > /sys/class/leds/led9/trigger
 ```
-To switch LED 8 on use:
+To switch LED 8 ON use:
 ```bash
 echo 1 > /sys/class/leds/led8/brightness
 ```